Tallulah, Louisiana: World War II to present

 The city had its peak of population in 1980.
 The mechanization of agriculture and the decline of some former industries have reduced the number of local jobs, with population following.
 It used to be considered a lumber mill town, with the Chicago Mill and Lumber dominating local industry from its site on the west side of the city.
 After declines from the 1970s, the mill closed in 1983, adding to local economic problems.

 Unlike some other areas of the state, only four antebellum structures remain in the parish, because of destruction by General Ulysses S. Grant's forces during the Vicksburg Campaign in the Civil War.
 One is a one-story 1855 plantation house, known as Hermione, from the Kell Plantation.
 It was used by Grant as a Union hospital.

-After being donated in 1997 to the Madison Historical Society, Hermione was moved to its current site on North Mulberry Street in Tallulah.
+After being donated to the Madison Historical Society in 1997, Hermione was moved to its current site on North Mulberry Street in Tallulah.
 It was adapted to serve both as offices for the society and as the Hermione Museum, and is listed on the National Register of Historic Places.
 Among its exhibits is one about Madam C. J. Walker, the first African-American woman to become a self-made businesswoman and millionaire.

 Born free soon after the war as Sarah Breedlove in nearby Delta, Louisiana, she moved north as a young woman, where she developed a line of hair-care products that she manufactured and sold nationally.
 The museum is on the Louisiana African American Heritage Trail.

 On April 24, 2010, an EF4 tornado touched down just outside Tallulah, causing numerous injuries.
-The tornado also damaged a tanker in a chemical plant, causing a small nitrogen leak.
+The tornado damaged a tanker in a chemical plant, causing a small nitrogen leak.
 Significant damage to an industrial plant with associated injuries, trapped people, and destroyed homes nearby were reported in Madison Parish near the Louisiana-Mississippi state line.
 The tornado continued across the Mississippi River.
 It gained strength and struck Yazoo, Holmes, and Choctaw counties in Mississippi, causing 10 fatalities and extensive destruction.